-Three 75-minute periods plus an arranged hour.

 274a.
 Intermediate Jazz I

 $(\frac{1}{2})$

 Continued work in the different styles and eras of jazz dance.
-Traveling sequences and techniques become more demanding as does the final dance combination.
+Traveling sequences and techniques become more demanding as does

+^{}Part time.

+the final dance combination.
 Ms. Saxon.

-Prerequisite: Dance 174 and 175 or equivalent.

-275b.
-Intermediate Jazz II
+[275b.
+Intermediate Jazz II]

-(1/2
+(1/2)

 Continued work at the intermediate level of jazz technique including traditional styles such as Luigi and Fosse as well as moving on to more contemporary styles of the later twentieth century.
 Ms. Saxon.

 Prerequisite: Dance 274 or equivalent.
+Not offered in 2009/10.

-[278b.
-Graham Technique and Repertory]
+278b.
+Graham Technique and Repertory

-(1)

-This course is designed for Intermediate/Advanced level dancers who want to explore, in-depth, the codified technique of Martha Graham, a pioneer of American Modern Dance.
+(1)This course is designed for Intermediate/Advanced level dancers who want to explore, in-depth, the codified technique of Martha Graham, a pioneer of American Modern Dance.
 Students learn excerpts from selected classic works of the Graham Repertory.
 Supplementary video viewing and a lecture during an arranged lab time are required.
+Mr. Rooks.

 Three 75-minute periods.

-Not offered in 2008-2009

 290a and b.
 Field Work

-$(\frac{1}{2} \text{ or } 1)$

-To be elected in consultation with the adviser and field work office.
+To be elected in consultation with the adviser and field work of-

 294a and b.
 Intermediate Modern Dance I

-$(\frac{1}{2})$

 Exercises and phrases continue from Physical Education 196.
 Material builds in complexity and technical demand.
 Modern Dance faculty.

 Prerequisite: Dance 196 or equivalent.

 295a and b.
 Intermediate Modern Dance II

-$(\frac{1}{2})$
+(1/2)

 This class continues to develop on the movement concepts and investigations introduced in Low Intermediate Modern Dance.
-Modern dance faculty.
+Modern Dance faculty.

 Prerequisite: Dance 294 or equivalent.

 297a and b.
 History of the Dance

 $(\frac{1}{2})$

 Independent reading.

 298a and b.
-Independent Work

-$(\frac{1}{2} \text{ or } 1)$

-Permission of the Dance Faculty Sponsor.
+Independent Work $(\frac{1}{2} \text{ or } 1)$ Permission of the dance faculty sponsor.
 Study of a topic in depth at the Intermediate level.

 III.
 Advanced

 364a and b.
 Repertory Dance Theatre I

-$(\frac{1}{2})$

 Performance in repertory of master choreographers.
 Works by students and faculty are also offered.
 In addition, several workshops in new student choreography are given throughout the year.
 Auditions for intermediate and advanced students are held the first week in September.
-TBA and Ms. Wildberger.
+Mr. Meehan and dance faculty.

 Prerequisite: permission of the instructor.
 One 2-hour period plus arranged rehearsals.

 365a and b.
 Repertory Dance Theatre II

-$(\frac{1}{2})$

-TBA, Ms. Wildberger.
+(1/2)

+Mr. Meehan and dance faculty.

 Prerequisite: permission of instructor.

 One 2-hour period plus arranged rehearsals.

 366a and b.
-Repertory Dance Theatre III
+Repertory Dance Theatre III Mr. Meehan and dance faculty.

 $(\frac{1}{2})$

-TBA, Ms. Wildberger.

 Prerequisite: permission of instructor.
 One 2-hour period plus arranged rehearsals.

 367a and b.
-Repertory Dance Theatre IV
+Repertory Dance Theatre IV (1/2)

-$(\frac{1}{2})$

-TBA, Ms. Wildberger.
+Mr. Meehan and dance faculty.

 Prerequisite: permission of instructor.

 One 2-hour period plus arranged rehearsals.

 394a and b.
-Advanced Modern Dance I

-(1/2

-Continuation and enlargement of all previously taught material.
+Advanced Modern Dance I Continuation and enlargement of all previously taught material.
 In addition, advanced work in phrasing and musicality is combined with the development of a personal 'voice' or style in one's dancing.
 Modern Dance faculty.
 Prerequisite: Dance 294 and 295 or equivalent.

 395a and b.
 Advanced Modern Dance II

-$(\frac{1}{2})$
+(1/2)

 Modern Dance faculty.

-Prerequisite: Dance 294 and 295 or equivalent.

 396a and b.
 Advanced Modern Dance III

-$(\frac{1}{2})$
+(1/2)

 Modern Dance faculty.

-Prerequisite: Dance 294 and 295 or equivalent.

 397a and b.
 Advanced Modern Dance IV

 (1/2)

 Modern Dance faculty.